culer5/News-Reader-Web-App-Testing/README.md

 Specification changes based on Udacity review to Feedreader.js and to Readme 2.0
+Specification changes based on Udacity review to Feedreader.js 3.0
 Specification changes based on Udacity review to Feedreader.js

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details